Conveyancing certificates cannot be requested from 12pm on Thursday, 21 December 2023, until 9am on Wednesday 3 January 2024.

 Time to process a certificate

-The nominated time for the processing of a certificate is ten working days from receipt of the application.
+The nominated times for the processing of a certificate are:

 Street address and legal description of the land - what is the difference?